Riva, the iconic Italian boat-maker established in 1842 in Sarnico, is one of the oldest and most celebrated boat-yard in the world.

 In April 2015 his Lockheed Lounge chair sold at auction for £ 2.4 million GBP, making it the most expensive object ever sold by a living designer.

 This stunning Aquariva by Marc Newson is the first example of only 5 examples which are built by Riva.
 The entire boat is designed by Marc Newson himself for Riva and was launched in September 2010.

-The Riva is in perfect condition with options including, a cockpit shower, cockpit table, life raft, swim ladder, electric windlass, bowthruster, fridge and wet bar with sink.
+The Riva is in a complete fresh restored condition with options including, a cockpit shower, cockpit table, life raft, swim ladder, electric windlass, bowthruster, fridge and wet bar with sink.

 Newson was careful to preserve the Aquarama’s streamlined nuances which adding his own finesse.
 The result is a classic, clean instrument panel with a wrap-around laminated glass windshield.

 The deck is covered with phenolic composite (a wood-like laminate characterized by durability) and anodized aluminum in lieu of mahogany and stainless steel.

 The Aquariva has an overall length of 10.07 meters and a 2,80 meter beam.

 Powered by Yanmar and reaching a total of 380 HP, the Riva reaches 36 knots at cruising speed and a top speed of 41 knots.